 That evening, we performed at The Great Star Theater, in conjunction with The Beat Museum.
 It was an exhilarating performance, and afterwards we spilled out into the street and found ourselves at Specs Bar, across the street from City Lights, where we shared food and drinks with many who had seen the show, including other artists, other members of The Living, followers of The Beat Museum, and new friends, including Guillermo Gomez-Peña and Balitronica Gomez.

 See more on Instagram

-The Living Theatre ensemble travels to Arcosanti, Arizona to perform Seven Meditations on Political Sado-Masochism and later to El Paso to perform a piece centered on immigration issue.
+The Living Theatre ensemble travels to Los Angeles, California to perform Seven Meditations on Political Sado-Masochism at the Antebellum Gallery.

 we went from Austin straight to BP Headquarters, where we read facts about their acts of violence against the environment and people, focusing on the oil spill in the Gulf of Mexico, and the use of an untested chemical (Corexit) to rush cleaning the spill.
 This botched attempt at a cover up has led to the prolong sickness of many people.